webplatform/docs/apis/canvas/CanvasRenderingContext2D/lineTo/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Missing Relevant Sections, Needs Topics, Data Not Semantic, Unreviewed Import
+|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
-|Content=Incomplete, Not Neutral, Compatibility Incomplete, Examples Best Practices, Cleanup
+|Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Connect the last point in the subpath to the given point (x, y) using a straight line, and must then add the given point (x, y) to the subpath.
-If subpath is not allocated, user agent will create it.
-If subpath has no any point (x, y) then point (x, y) will be created for subpath as its first (and only), as if the [[canvas/methods/moveTo|'''moveTo''']](x, y) method had been called.}}
+{{Summary_Section|Connects the last point in the subpath to the given point (x, y) using a straight line, and then adds the given point (x, y) to the subpath.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=x